sandovabarbora/golemio-public-transportation/README.md

 5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Prague Public Transit Authority for data support
 - Sparta Praha for match schedule information
 - Prague 7 Municipal Office for project support

 ## Contact

-For questions and support, please contact [your contact information]
+For questions and support, please contact me.
+Thank you!